zapier/zapier-platform-cli/README.md

 # Build and upload complete!
 You should see it in your Zapier editor at https://zapier.com/app/editor now!
 ```

 Now that your app version is properly deployed, log in and visit [https://zapier.com/app/editor](https://zapier.com/app/editor) to create a Zap and check our progress.
 You'll see the app listed as an available option for the first step.
 Selecting it, you'll see the "New Recipe" trigger.
-At this point, we've come full cirle on the trigger defintion from earlier.
+At this point, we've come full circle on the trigger definition from earlier.
 Remember that, as part of the meta-data, we defined a `display` property with a label and help text.
 Those properties control the info you see inside the Zapier UI.

 As you click through, you'll see our input field "style" appear, which you can fill out.
 Once you finish setting up the step and test it, Zapier will run the `listReceipes` function associated with the trigger, which will make the API request and return the result to Zapier.
 If you are curious to see what HTTP requests Zapier makes at any point, you can use the `zapier logs` command to find out.